petchells/nrtm4tools/README.md

     createuser -h localhost nrtm4_test
     createdb -h localhost -O nrtm4_test nrtm4_test

-### Initialize schema

-    make migrate  # creates database schema.
-See `tern.conf`

 ## Build

-- make
+You'll need these tools:

+- make, or `task`, which I'm moving towards.
 - go 1.23+
+- node 21+
 - [tern](https://github.com/JackC/tern) v2.3.0 for PostgreSQL migrations

+### Initialize schema

+Edit `tern.conf` to contain the variables for your database, then...

+    make migrate  # creates database schema and migrates to the latest version

+### Build targets

-  make clean testgo # uses a db to when testing. see below for PostgreSQL setup make clean buildgo # creates a binary at ./cmd/nrtmclient/nrtmclient
+    make clean buildgo # creates a binary at ./cmd/nrtmclient/nrtmclient make clean testgo # uses a db to when testing.
+See above for PostgreSQL setup

+You'll now be able to use the `run.sh` command.
+See Usage above.

+For development:

+    make emptydb  # wipes the table schema, including any data, ofc make rewinddb  # schema is set to the previous version make emptydb migratetest  # resets the test db make list # fill your boots

 This builds the frontend as well, though I wouldn't bother until it can do cool stuff.

     make clean test
     make clean build

-## Running nrtm4client

-Create a directory, e.g. `$HOME/nrtm4/RIPE` to store downloaded files, then copy file [./scripts/env.dev.example.conf] to ./scripts/env.dev.conf, and change the variables to your system:

-    PG_DATABASE_URL=postgres://nrtm4:nrtm4@localhost:5432/nrtm4?sslmode=disable
-    NRTM4_FILE_PATH=$HOME/tmp/RIPE

-Now run one of one of the `run*.sh` scripts in the [./scripts](./scripts) dir.

 # Tips